Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: IGO, Maximum Likelihood, and the Cross-Entropy Method

-\paragraph{The cross-entropy method.} Taking $\deltat=1$ in \eqref{eq:IGOML} above corresponds to a full maximum likelihood update, which is also related to the \emph{cross-entropy method} (CEM).
-The cross-entropy method can be defined as follows \cite{CEMtutorial} in an optimization setting.
+Taking $\deltat=1$ in \eqref{eq:IGOML} above corresponds to a full maximum likelihood update; when using the truncation selection scheme $w$, this is the \emph{cross-entropy method} (CEM).
+The cross-entropy method can be defined in an optimization setting as follows \citep{CEMtutorial}.
 Like IGO, it depends on a family of probability distributions $P_\theta$ parametrized by $\theta\in \Theta$, and a number of samples $N$ at each iteration.
 Let also $N_e=\lceil q N\rceil$ ($0< q< 1$) be a number of \emph{elite} samples.

 At each step, the cross-entropy method for optimization samples $N$ points $x_1,\ldots,x_N$ from the current distribution $P_{\theta^t}$.
 Let $\wi$ be $1/N_e$ if $x_i$ belongs to the $N_e$ samples with the best value of the objective function $f$, and $\wi=0$ otherwise.
-Then the \emph{cross-entropy method} or \emph{maximum likelihoood} update (CEM/ML) for optimization is
+Then the \emph{cross-entropy method} or \emph{maximum likelihoood} update (CEM/ML) for optimization is \citep[Algorithm 3.1]{CEMtutorial}